danieljwait/e2ee-messenger/Writeup/README.md

 Line 20

-As addressed in *2.1* *System Decomposition*, a key derivation function will be required to generate a symmetric key for AES to decrypt and encrypt the user’s private key that will be stored on the server.
+As addressed in *2.1* *Problem Decomposition*, a key derivation function will be required to generate a symmetric key for AES to decrypt and encrypt the user’s private key that will be stored on the server.
 There are a few possible functions that the KDF in the pseudocode can be: KDF1, PBKDF2 or KBKDFVS.
 The final implementation will be chosen based on .NET implementation, security, and computation time.

 Line 22